-The PHA will consider requiring the tenant to exclude a household member in order to continue to reside in the assisted unit, where that household member has participated in or been culpable for action or failure to act that warrants termination.
+FCHA will consider requiring the tenant to exclude a household member in order to continue to reside in the assisted unit, where that household member has participated in or been culpable for action or failure to act that warrants termination.

-As a condition of the family's continued occupancy, the head of household must certify that the culpable household member has vacated the unit and will not be permitted to visit or to stay as a guest in the assisted unit.
-The family must present evidence of the former household member's current address upon PHA request.
+As a condition of the family's continued occupancy, the head of household must certify that the culpable household member has vacated the unit and will not be permitted to stay as a guest in the assisted unit.
+The family must present evidence of the former household member's current address upon FCHA request.